1. Performance is a fishbowl

 - Affiliate B's audience is 80% Tier 3.
 Their 60 conversions = 12 × $40 + 48 × $30 = $1,920.
 EPC: $0.38.

 Identical conversion rate, $420 difference per 5,000 clicks.
 The same gap exists whether those clicks came from Google Ads, organic search, a Reddit post, or a newsletter.
-Geo mix is upstream of channel choice.
+Geo mix is upstream of channel choice — but it's not just about chasing T1.
+Some of the most profitable affiliates we work with built their playbook around a single non-T1 country they understand better than anyone else.

 How to act on this — by mode